-Immunotherapy drugs are used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.
+Immunotherapy and targeted therapy drugs are used to treat non-small cell lung cancer (NSCLC) that has spread outside the lung or to other parts of the body.

-Because of the way immunotherapy drugs work, they can make the immune system attack other parts of the body.
-This is not common, but it can cause serious side effects in the:
+Immunotherapy drugs can sometimes make the immune system attack other parts of the body.
+This is not common, but it can cause serious side effects in:

 - glands that make certain hormones.